BioBO: Biology-informed Bayesian Optimization for Perturbation Design: Method: Biology-Informed Bayesian Optimization

 and multiple hypothesis testing across all pathways is controlled via Bonferroni correction \citep{haynes2013bonferroni} to derive the adjusted p-value, $p^{\text{adj}}(\sP_i)$.
 One can also compute the odds ratio, $o(\sP_i)$, from the EA results by constructing the contingency table, and a high $o(\sP_i)$ (e.g., $o(\sP_i)>1$) indicates that $\sP_i$ is over-represented in $\sS$ compared to random. \cite{chen2013enrichr} propose to combine the p-value and odds ratio to evaluate the overall representativeness with $c(\sP_i)=-o(\sP_i)\log p(\sP_i)$, which will be used to design the biologically informed prior $\pi_n(\vx)$ at each iteration.

 At each iteration $n$, we rank labeled genes according to their labels (i.e., change of phenotype under the gene knockout).
-We consider the top-k (we use top-$10\%$ in this paper) genes as the genes of interest, i.e., $\sS_n$, and use enrichment analysis \citep{chen2013enrichr} to find top enriched pathways, ranked by the combined score $c(\sP_i)$.
+We consider the top-k (we use top-$10\%$ in this paper and report the results with di) genes as the genes of interest, i.e., $\sS_n$, and use enrichment analysis \citep{chen2013enrichr} to find top enriched pathways, ranked by the combined score $c(\sP_i)$.
+We additionally provide sensitivity analysis of BioBO to this choice of $k$ in Appendix~\ref{sec: topk_sensitivity}.
 If one unlabeled gene is within the top pathway, we increase the probability of selecting the gene in the acquisition function.
 Specifically, we define the probability of selecting an unlabeled gene $\vx$ as follows: where $U_n$ is the number of unlabeled genes at iteration $n$ and $\textbf{agg}[\cdot]$ is a set aggregation operation that summarizes the combined score $c_n(\cdot)$ at iteration $n$ across all significant pathways (with adjusted p-value $p^{\text{adj}}_n(\sP_i)<0.05$) that contains the unlabeled gene $\vx$.
 We use \textbf{mean} operation in the paper to measure the averaged representativeness in all significant pathways.
-We also explore the \textbf{max} operation in Section \ref{appsec: sensitivity} (Appendix) which shows benefits as well.
+We also explore the \textbf{max} operation in Appendix~\ref{appsec: sensitivity}, which shows benefits as well.
 The hyperparameter temperature $t$ controls the level of information that we keep from the enrichment analysis.
-When $t=\infty$, $\pi(\vx)$ reduces to a uniform distribution and EA will be ignored.
+When $t=\infty$, $\pi(\vx)$ reduces to a uniform distribution, and EA will be ignored.
 We use $t=0.1$ in all experiments.